Avingpeck/Avingpeck/README.md

 # :wave: Hi there!
-My name is Nikita and I am a .net and Unity developer.
+My name is Nikita and I am a ASP.NET & Unity developer.
 I am from Russia, I live in Murmansk and now I study at the Murmansk Arctic State University.
 At the same time, I work at the indie studio Zalab Gaming.

 ## :notes: Music Public
 Apart from coding, I also write electronic music - you can find my music at [finchesbeats.](https://vk.com/finchesbeats)